Learning Speed Adaptation for Flight in Clutter: Reinforcement Learning for the Outer-loop Policy

-In this section, we detail how to efficiently and effectively learn the agility policy.
-Eq. (\ref{eq:RL obj2}) implies an approach to learn the agility policy, which treats the trajectory planner as part of the environment dynamics.
+In this section, we detail how to effectively learn the outer-loop policy.
+Eq. (\ref{eq:RL obj2}) implies an approach to learn this policy, which treats also the trajectory planner as part of the environment dynamics.
 An auxiliary POMDP is considered to learn $\pi ^{\dagger}$, in which the action space is $V^{\dagger}$.
-In the following subsections, we present the implementation of each part of RL, where a couple of \emph{pre-training-fine-tuning} reward functions are the keys to a successful training.
+In the following subsections, we present the implementation of each part of the RL policy.